 For more information, see the Self-service search for Sessions article.

-Endpoint parameters are added to columns in the Users and Sessions based self-service views, in addition to the existing endpoint facets.
+Endpoint parameters are added to the columns on the Users and Sessions based self-service views, in addition to the existing endpoint facets.
 This feature helps search users and sessions based on the endpoint parameters like the location, OS, and the Workspace app version.
 The parameters are also available in exported CSV files.
 In addition, the location algorithm has been enhanced to return the last known location in cases where the latest location of the endpoint is not resolved.

 - The Users and Sessions self-service view contains the location parameters Endpoint Country (last known), and Endpoint City (last known).